One way to find a great dentist is to ask friends for recommendations.

 inconvenience, and implications for your long-term oral health, you alonewith

 information and advice from your dentistmust decide which treatment is

 right for you.
-You would expect an auto body shop to explain fully the
+You would expect a roofing contractor to explain fully the

-pros and cons of hammering out dents versus replacing fenders; you should
+pros and cons of repairing your roof vs. replacing it; you should demand

-demand at least as much from a dentistand expect him or her to deliver
+at least as much from a dentistand expect him or her to deliver the explanation

-Keep in mind that because alternative treatments require more or less of
+Keep in mind that because various treatments require more or less of the

-the dentists time and, therefore, higher or lower charges, the advice
+dentists time and, therefore, higher or lower charges, the advice may

 far more treatment than did previous dentistsfor instance, if suddenly